SangsooOffice/ML_Project/README.md

 - Equalize the number of data for each drought score

 **Modeling**
-- Class classification was conducted using Random Forest, AdaBoost, XGBoost, LightGBM, and stacking method
+- Class classification was conducted using Random Forest, AdaBoost, XGBoost, LightGBM method

 **XAI**
 - Shap (XAI) was used for the interpretation of the results.